Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Penguin Books made their first major sale to Woolworths' buyer E. Clifford Prescott in 1935, but only thanks to the timely intervention of his wife!

-One very popular range in the late 1930s nearly got away.
-A young man called Allan Lane waited patiently in the reception area at the Mayfair headquarters in New Bond Street House, for a short meeting with the Fancy Goods Buyer, E. Clifford Prescott.
+One late 1930s hit nearly got away.
+A young man called Allan Lane visited Woolworth's Mayfair headquarters in New Bond Street, hoping for a short meeting with the Fancy Goods Buyer, E. Clifford Prescott.

 Lane had developed the idea of a 'paperback' book for sixpence.
-He hoped to persuade the Woolworth man to order his 'Penguins', which included lots of popular titles.
-Initially it seemed his pitch was falling on deaf ears, as the Buyer seemed distracted and kept looking at his watch.
+He hoped to persuade the Woolworth man to order his popular 'Penguin', titles.
+But initially it seemed his pitch was falling on deaf ears, as the Buyer seemed distracted and kept looking at his watch.

-A few minutes later Lane left smiling, clutching a substantial Woolworth order, which he later admitted was life-changing.
-Penguin Books became one of the top-sellers for the next five years.
+A few minutes later Lane left smiling, clutching a substantial Woolworth order, which he later described as life-changing.
+Penguin Books became one of the top-sellers for the next five years and remains a world class brand to this day.
 Stationery gallery.